 Tun Xi Lu Cha (屯溪绿茶) is a premium green tea from the south-eastern part of Anhui Province in China.
 Grown around Tunxi District of Huangshan City, the location borders the famous Huangshan ‘Yellow Mountain’ (黄山市) mountain range.
 It is a highly regarded green tea that is mentioned in many lists of the Famous Teas of China.
-Carefully processed from young tender spring leaves picked in early April 2022.
+Carefully processed from young tender spring leaves picked around 18 April 2023.

 The name of this Tun Xi Lu Cha comes from the origin place name of this tea (Tunxi District – 屯溪区) and the descriptive addition of the fact that it is a green tea (Lu Cha – 绿茶).
 We prefer the full Tun Xi Lu Cha name but with passing of time this full name has been condensed into ‘Tunlu’ or ‘Tunlv’ (Tunlü), a name that is often used to refer to this specific green tea.
 Interestingly, the english term twankey or twankay that was used to refer to green tea, often of inferior quality, originated from the Tunxi name.
 And yes, Widow Twankey of the Aladdin pantomime fame does get her name from the reference to a cheap green tea that is past its best!
 ‘Twankey’ most likely comes from the cantonese pronunciation of this place – ‘Tuen Kai’.
 Of course, like many historic tea terms, the twankey terminology is somewhat outdated now, so we shall stick to the correct Chinese Tun Xi Lu Cha as the proper name for this tea.